Getting Started With CI/CD for Data Science Pipelines

 • tags: Determines which runner to use.
 We want to be able to change the runner based on the project needs.
 This gets specified by SCORE_RUNNER in .gitlab-ci.yml located back in our project repository

-• There is also a score-scheduled job.
+• There is also a score-scheduled job, which we cover in more detail in Model Deployment

 • This will trigger the scoring notebook at a set time, using Scheduled pipelines